Paramedic Program

 About

-Hinds Community College offers a full-time day program option for paramedic training.
-EMT and Human Anatomy and Physiology I and II are prerequisites for the Paramedic program and must be taken within the last five years; a score of C or better is required in Human Anatomy and Physiology I and II.
+Hinds Community College offers a full-time day program option for paramedic training with two program options (Traditional Paramedic Option and Paramedic Bridge Option).
+EMT and Human Anatomy and Physiology I are prerequisites for the Paramedic program; a score of C or better is required in Human Anatomy and Physiology I.

 Our Paramedic program is a one-year curriculum, beginning each August and completing the following July.
-The paramedic class meets on Mondays, Tuesdays, and Wednesdays of each week from 8 a.m.–4:30 p.m.
+The paramedic class meets on Mondays and Tuesdays of each week from 8 a.m.–4:00 p.m.
 Contact us for the upcoming year’s schedule.

 Paramedics are in high demand throughout the country.
 Completing our program can open doors for your career and give you the stable, full-time employment you’re looking for.
 Whether this is a new career opportunity or a transition for you within the medical industry, Hinds CC can help you get where you want to go.